Charles-workspace/Trip-Analytics/README.md

 - The CI/CD pipeline currently:
   - Runs unit tests on Pull Requests (PRs) targeting `main`
-  - Triggers deployment to SPCS on merges to `main`
+  - Builds and deploys updated Python packages and stored procedures to Snowflake upon manual execution.
 - All Snowflake credentials and configuration values are securely managed via GitHub secrets.